onflow/flow/flips/20220203-capability-controllers.md

 ### Accounts public domain as a capability storage

 This part of the change proposes that accounts can store capabilities in their public domain.
 Capabilities would be borrowed by anyone that needs to use them.
-The `borrowCapability `method would be added to the PublicAccount which would be equivalent to borrowing the capability then calling borrow on it.
+The `borrowCapability `method would be added to the PublicAccount which would be equivalent to how we currently get the capability then call `borrow` on it.

 ```cadence
 let publicAccount = getAccount(issuerAddress)